Pan de Peace!

-Pan de Peace! (パンでPeace!, Pan de Pīsu) was a Japanese four-panel manga series written and illustrated by Emily (styled as "emily"), a Japanese manga artist who mainly draws adult comics.
-It had been printed in Media Factory's Comic Cune magazine since August 2014 and the chapters have collected into five tankōbon volumes.
+Pan de Peace! (パンでPeace!) is a Japanese four-panel manga series written and illustrated by Emily (styled as "emily").
+It had been printed in Media Factory's Comic Cune magazine since August 2014 and the chapters have been collected into five tankōbon volumes.
 An anime television series adaptation by Asahi Production aired in Japan from April to June 2016.

+Plot

+The series follows Minami, a young teenage girl who loves bread, as she befriends her new classmates in her first year of high school and bonds with them over bread.